-Consumers have wizened up to internet scams but are still reluctant to make online purchases from websites that feel untrustworthy.
+Consumers have wizened up to internet scams but they are still reluctant to make online purchases from websites that feel untrustworthy.
 They are also more inclined to report a charge as fraud to their credit providers or banks that may not actually be an illegal transaction.

-See, a lot of people don’t know that when they request a refund through their bank or credit provider and are issued a “chargeback” it is often coded as a fraud by the bank.
+A lot of people don’t know that when they request a refund through their bank or credit provider and are issued a “chargeback” it is often coded as a fraud by the bank.
 These transactions have a big impact on ClickBank’s fraud rate.

 What is a “fraud rate?”

 “Fraud rate” is a percentage rate that is determined by credit lenders and is calculated by dividing the dollar amount of all the transactions reported as fraud by the total dollar amount of all transactions.
 This percentage is calculated every month.
 ClickBank is required to maintain a fraud rate under .9%.
-Therefore, we require that our vendors maintain a fraud rate of less than 1% as well.
+Therefore, we require that our sellers maintain a fraud rate of less than 1% as well.

 Friendly Fraud vs. Criminal Fraud

-Every time a transaction is categorized as fraud by a bank or credit lender, the money amount associated with that transaction is tallied and them divided ty the total dollar amount of all the transactions.
+Every time a transaction is categorized as fraud by a bank or credit lender, the money amount associated with that transaction is tallied and them divided by the total dollar amount of all the transactions.
 This calculation formula makes tracking fraud consistent.

 However, not all transactions that are classified as fraud are what we commonly consider fraud to be.
 Many of them are what are known as “friendly fraud.”